lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 private static readonly ActivitySource source = new("Inventory", "1.0.0");
 ````

-When handling the message, information can be traced.
+When handling the message, information can be traced as follows:

 ``` c#
 public Task Handle(UpdateProductStock message, IMessageHandlerContext context)